saidilee/DevOps-Docs/Terraform/Scenario_based _ Q&A.md

 ### **4. Scenario: Enforcing Terraform Security Policies**

-**Question:** Your company requires that all S3 buckets be private and encrypted.
-How do you enforce this across multiple Terraform projects?
+**Question:** Your company wants to ensure that only t2.micro instances are used to control AWS costs.
+How do you enforce this in Terraform?

 **Answer:**

-Use **Sentinel or OPA (Open Policy Agent)** with Terraform Cloud or Terraform Enterprise.
+Use a Terraform validation rule in the variables.tf file to restrict instance types.
 - Example **OPA policy** to enforce S3 encryption:

     ```

-    package terraform.s3
+   variable "instance_type" {
+  description = "AWS EC2 instance type"
+  type        = string

-    deny[msg] {
+  validation {
-      some i
-      input.resource_changes[i].type == "aws_s3_bucket"
-      not input.resource_changes[i].change.after.server_side_encryption_configuration
-      msg := "S3 bucket must have server-side encryption enabled"
+    condition     = contains(["t2.micro"], var.instance_type)
+    error_message = "Only t2.micro instance type is allowed."
   }
+}

     ```

-- This blocks non-compliant Terraform runs.
+- This prevents users from applying Terraform with non-approved instance types.

 ---